Universal library: Modern times

 With the advent of cheap widely available digital storage, the ideal of universality, although still nearly impossible to attain, has become closer to being feasible.
 Many projects are now attempting to collect a section of human knowledge into one database.
 These projects vary in breadth and scope, and none are complete.
 Examples include digitization projects such as Project Gutenberg and Carnegie-Mellon's Universal library, digital libraries which are using book scanning to collect public domain works; The European Library, an integrated catalog for Europe's national libraries; the Wikimedia Foundation, which, using the Wiki system, is attempting to collect the breadth of important human knowledge under various open content projects such as Wikipedia and Wiktionary; and some shadow libraries.
 However, many technical and legal problems remain for the dissemination of all possible knowledge on the Internet.

+Some of these issues are presented in the book Along Came Google: A History of Library Digitization by Deanna Marcum and Roger C. Schonfeld.
+Librarians are hesitant to cede control of unrestricted access of information to a corporation.
+Corporations could monopolize this information and provide another roadblock to libraries through undermining public funding with pay walls, or lawsuits for previously open domain information.
+Similarly, other corporations would not allow one corporation to have control over the entire book industry.
+This can be seen in digital libraries such as JSTOR, HathiTrust, and the Open Content Alliance.

+The book also calls into question the international legitimacy of a digitization project undertaken by the United States.
+In 2005 the President of France urged other European countries to collaborate to create a European digital library “as a way to ensure that European cultures would not be sidelined by Google.”
+This conversation led to the creation of the Europeana, which houses digital cultural heritage items from across Europe.

+A complete universal library also calls into question the ethical conundrum of a library that may not contain previous editions of a book.
+Those in the library profession as well as patrons are concerned about the increasing number of books being edited after publication without notifying readers.
+This practice, called stealth editing or stealth corrections, is seen as harmless by publishers, but is a practice that has the potential to be exploited.
+Due to the finite amount of storage available for a universal digital library, there is a greater chance that previous editions of books are lost.

 Current barriers

 Current barriers to the construction of a universal digital library include: